DISEASE THEME: MYCOBACTERIAL PERSISTENCE

 Figure: Example of our work on mycobacterial persistence.
 Here we demonstrated that mycobacteria switch from respiratory to fermentative energy generation under hypoxic conditions.
 This process maintains redox homeostasis and enhances long-term survival (PNAS 2014b).

-Students: Paul Cordero (PhD), Zahra Islam (PhD), Katie Bayly (Honours)
+Students: Paul Cordero (PhD), Katie Bayly (PhD), David Gillett (PhD)